ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

   .. figure:: spreadsheet_history.png

+     Mockup visualzation of the change history of a scisheet.
-     Diagram showing a visual history of the SciSheet.
-The SciSheets in green show when columns have been added; whereas, the SciSheets in red show when columns have been removed.
+     The versions in green show
+     when columns have been added;
+     the versions in red show when columns have been removed.
      :label:`fig-diff`